Mungert69/NetworkMonitorML/README.md

   routing keys, detection thresholds).
 - `.env` – overrides for `EmailEncryptKey`, `RabbitPassword`, `ServiceAuthKey`, etc.
 - Logging levels can be tuned via `Logging.LogLevel` (TimesFM + RabbitTransport loggers).
+- Set `ModelSelection` to `Hybrid` when you want MicrosoftMLTS to act as the primary screen with TimesFM as the verifier.
+In that mode, configure per-backend thresholds under `ModelParameters.MicrosoftMLTS` (primary) and `ModelParameters.TimesFM` (secondary).

 ### How the data flows
 1. **Retrieve window** – `MonitorMLService` asks `MonitorMLDataRepo` for the latest